 In 2010, the university dedicated the expanded and renovated Baird Hall to meet the needs of a rapidly growing student body.
 Baird Hall doubled in size and includes classrooms equipped with Smart Boards, a performance studio and an amphitheater-style outdoor classroom for learning outdoors.
 The 57,000-square-foot building also boasts a new gallery for RSU students and faculty artists, as well as visiting artists, to exhibit their work.

 In 2008, RSU opened the Centennial Center – a $14 million two-level, 50,000-square-foot facility that combines student development programs under one roof, serves as a central location for students to study and socialize, and provides a focal point for the RSU campus in Claremore.
 The facility offers expanded ballrooms, conference centers and meeting rooms for the community.
+In 2017, the Center was renamed to the Dr. Carolyn Taylor Center to honor the longtime RSU faculty member.
+More information about the renaming.

 In fall 2005, RSU acquired a historic nine-story building to serve as its new campus in downtown Bartlesville.
 The university has since renovated two floors of the building, including construction of a new enrollment center.
 Presently, more than 700 students are enrolled at the Bartlesville campus, a major increase over previous years.